 I’ve kept my Urban Poles (which I love) and my yoga blocks, mat, balls and strap.
 They are stowed in the Thule.

 In additional to keeping my travel packing list as lean as possible, I’ve also learned several other travel lessons along the way.
 Perhaps one of the most important lessons is the need for good travel gear.
 And consolidating items of a genre is essential.
-I have gotten my air travel gear down to just three main items:
+I have gotten my air travel gear down to just three main items that I consider the best luggage for travel, for the moment at least.

 Three Bags for Air Travel